Kasra-Saeid/indicator-heiken-ashi-mql5/README.md

 ## Description

-The **Heiken Ashi** indicator is a technical analysis tool designed to help traders identify trends and potential entry/exit points in financial markets.
+The **Heiken Ashi** indicator is a technical analysis tool designed to help traders identify trends in financial markets and remove some trend noises.
+It's a kind of candle stick formation.

 ## How to Use